 The purpose of this grant funding is to address impaired driving, including opportunities and projects to prevent the loss of life, injuries, and property damage caused by driving under the influence of alcohol and/or drugs.
-These funds are to be used for training, education, prevention, equipment and the enforcement of laws related to DUI of alcohol and other drugs, including cannabis and cannabis products.
+These funds are to be used for training, education, prevention, and the enforcement of laws related to DUI of alcohol and other drugs, including cannabis and cannabis products.

 Grant funds will assist our training program.
 Training officers in Standardized Field Sobriety Testing (SFST), Advanced Roadside Impaired Driving Enforcement (ARIDE), and Drug Recognition Evaluation (DRE) will enhance our overall effectiveness as a department in detecting, deterring, and apprehending impaired drivers.
-The purchase of Field Presumptive Testing equipment will contribute to our effectiveness and overall efficiency and will greatly assist officers in their DUI detection patrol efforts.